To Assuage Russia, Obama Administration Backed Off Syria Chemical Weapons Plan

 -

-Throughout much of his presidency, Barack Obama and his top advisors professed a desire to see President Bashar al-Assad’s regime held accountable for its crimes against the Syrian people.
+Throughout most of his presidency, Barack Obama and his top advisors professed a desire to see President Bashar al-Assad’s regime held accountable for its crimes against the Syrian people.

-But the State Department’s top brass balked when staff at the U.S. mission to the United Nations drafted a plan in the fall of 2014 to finger the regime for a series of chlorine attacks in Syria, fearing it might upend efforts to secure Russia’s support for peace in Syria and jeopardize an Iran nuclear pact, according to former State Department officials.
+But the State Department’s top brass balked when staff at the U.S. mission to the United Nations drafted a plan in the fall of 2014 to point the finger at the regime for a series of chlorine attacks in Syria, fearing it might upend efforts to secure Russia’s support for peace in Syria and jeopardize an Iran nuclear pact, according to former State Department officials.

-Over the following months, the State Department batted down repeated appeals from Wa’el Alzayat, a senior policy advisor to U.S. Ambassador to the U.N.
-Samantha Power, to endorse the proposal laying out a set of options for holding the Syrian regime responsible for its ongoing use of chlorine weapons.
+In the following months, the State Department batted down repeated appeals from Wa’el Alzayat, a senior policy advisor to U.S. Ambassador to the United Nations Samantha Power, to endorse the proposal laying out a set of options for holding the Syrian regime responsible for its ongoing use of chlorine weapons.
 “My sense is we were being slow-rolled,” Alzayat told Foreign Policy.

-In the end, Alzayat and a group of like-minded officials would prevail in a lengthy and highly acrimonious internal State Department skirmish, but not before several months had passed.
-It would be nearly a year after Syrians first dropped a chlorine bomb before the administration finally agreed to press for a U.N. resolution aimed at holding the perpetrators accountable–and another four months before it would be adopted by the Security Council.
+In the end, Alzayat and a group of like-minded officials would prevail in a long and highly acrimonious internal State Department skirmish, but not before several months had passed.
+It would be nearly a year after Syrians first dropped a chlorine bomb before the administration agreed to press for a U.N. resolution aimed at holding the perpetrators accountable — and four more months before it would be adopted by the Security Council.

-The administration’s reticence reflected concern that the initiative would place it on a collision course with Russian President Vladimir Putin, a staunch ally of President Bashar al Assad, at a time when U.S. Secretary of State John Kerry was hoping to kickstart stalled peace talks in Syria, and pursuing separate negotiations on a nuclear deal with Iran, according to former U.S. officials.
-The Russians, some of the skeptics argued, would never support the plan, so why pick a fight over a lost cause.
+The administration’s reluctance reflected concern that the initiative would place it on a collision course with Russian President Vladimir Putin, a staunch ally of Assad, when U.S. Secretary of State John Kerry was hoping to kick-start stalled peace talks in Syria and pursuing separate negotiations on a nuclear deal with Iran, according to former U.S. officials.
+The Russians, some of the skeptics argued, would never support the plan, so why pick a fight over a lost cause?

-“The questions that kept coming back to me and others was ‘why are you pushing this?
-Russia will veto,’” said one former State Department official in Washington, who recalled pressing senior officials to confront the Russians at the United Nations on Syria’s ongoing use of chemical weapons with the Russians.
+“The questions that kept coming back to me and others was: Why are you pushing this?
+Russia will veto,” said a former State Department official in Washington, who recalled pressing senior officials to confront the Russians at the United Nations on Syria’s ongoing use of chemical weapons with the Russians.

-“They would say: ‘What would happen if we did something and it imploded the relationship we have right now with Russia — tank something else we have going on and to what end?’” the official, who spoke on condition of anonymity, told Foreign Policy.
+“They would say, ‘What would happen if we did something and it imploded the relationship we have right now with Russia — tank something else we have going on and to what end?’” the official, who spoke on condition of anonymity, told FP.

 The Obama administration’s handling of the Syrian chemical weapons file has come under renewed scrutiny since April 4, when a Syrian Sukhoi-22 jet fired a sarin-filled rocket on the town of Khan Sheikhoun, killing more than 85 people, many of them children, and provided the most compelling proof that the regime preserved a remnant of its chemical weapons program.

-The episode highlighted the limits of American diplomacy in dealing with a regime that had agreed to eliminate its chemical weapons program only under the threat of military action — and which flouted its obligations once the threat was removed.
+The episode highlighted the limits of American diplomacy in dealing with a regime that had agreed to eliminate its chemical weapons program only under the threat of military action — and that flouted its obligations when the threat was removed.
 But the Obama administration’s caution fits a broader pattern of conflict avoidance with Russia over Syria’s use of chlorine as a chemical weapon.
-In contrast to its previous efforts to economically isolate Moscow with sanctions following it annexation of Crimea, the Obama White House depended on Russia’s cooperation in ending the civil war in Syria and in containing the regime’s chemical weapons program.
+In contrast with its previous efforts to isolate Moscow economically with sanctions following it annexation of Crimea, the Obama White House depended on Russia’s cooperation in ending the civil war in Syria and containing the regime’s chemical weapons program.

-A former White House official recalled that Obama’s National Security Advisor Susan E. Rice generally favored any diplomatic efforts at the U.N. designed to hold Syria accountable for its use of chlorine.
-But she was reluctant to maneuver the U.S. into a showdown with Moscow.
+A former White House official recalled that Obama’s national security advisor, Susan Rice, generally favored any diplomatic efforts at the U.N. designed to hold Syria accountable for its use of chlorine.
+But she was reluctant to maneuver the United States into a showdown with Moscow.

 “I never had Susan Rice tell me to ratchet back on that initiative,” said a former White House official.
 That said, “Susan’s attitude was, ‘We’re not going to throw up veto bait.
-If we think an agreement can be gotten then let’s get it.’
+If we think an agreement can be gotten, then let’s get it.’
 But she had no interest in having a U.S.-Russian battle if the only purpose is to make the Russians look bad by vetoing something.”
-Rice declined through a spokesperson to comment.
+Rice declined through a representative to comment.

 The Syrian government began developing its chemical weapons program in the early 1970s to deter a possible attack by its militarily superior neighbor and enemy, Israel.
-By the mid-1980s it was believed to have the capacity to produce eight tons of the nerve agent sarin each month, according to a declassified CIA assessment in 1985.
+By the mid-1980s it was believed to have the capacity to produce eight tons of sarin each month, according to a declassified CIA assessment in 1985.
 It was just a matter of time before they would develop the capacity to produce the deadlier VX, the CIA predicted.

-But until recently, the U.S. never felt the need to confront Syria.
-That changed on August 21, 2013, when Syria launched a sarin attack in the Damascus suburb of Ghouta, killing more than 1,400 people, according to a U.S. intelligence assessment, and triggering the threat of U.S. missile strikes.
+But until recently, the United States never felt the need to confront Syria.
+That changed on Aug.
+21, 2013, when Syria launched a sarin attack in the Damascus suburb of Ghouta, killing more than 1,400 people, according to a U.S. intelligence assessment, and triggered the threat of U.S. missile strikes.

-The strike was averted after Syria agreed in September 2013, to a U.S. and Russian brokered agreement that required Damascus to destroy a vast declared chemical weapons program, including production facilities, munitions, and tons of chemical precursors for sarin and mustard gas, and join the Chemical Weapons Convention.
+The strike was averted after Syria agreed in September 2013 to a U.S.- and Russian-brokered agreement that required Damascus to destroy a vast declared chemical weapons program, including production facilities, munitions, and tons of chemical precursors for sarin and mustard gas, and join the Chemical Weapons Convention.

 In the years following that agreement, U.S. officials vigorously defended the pact against charges that the president had squandered U.S. credibility by failing to carry out its threat to respond militarily to the Ghouta attack.

-Secretary of State John Kerry, a frustrated proponent of military action against Syria, nevertheless once boasted to NBC “we struck a deal where we got 100 percent of the chemical weapons out” of Syria.
-Though Kerry would later acknowledge Washington had “questions” about whether Syria had fully abided by its obligation to destroy its entire program.
+Kerry, a frustrated proponent of military action against Syria, nevertheless boasted to NBC: “We struck a deal where we got 100 percent of the chemical weapons out” of Syria.
+Though he would later acknowledge that Washington had “questions” about whether Syria had fully abided by its obligation to destroy its entire program.

 In hindsight, several former U.S. officials defended the pact, contending that it did more to neutralize Syria’s strategic chemical weapons program than U.S. military strikes would have achieved.

-“It was extremely effective,” said Andrew Weber, who served until October 2014, as U.S. Assistant Secretary of Defense for Nuclear, Chemical and Biological Defense Programs.
+“It was extremely effective,” said Andrew Weber, who served as U.S. assistant secretary of defense for nuclear, chemical, and biological defense programs until October 2014.
 “We destroyed 1,300 tons of Syria’s chemical weapons stockpile.
 That’s 1,300 tons they can’t use.
 It won’t fall into the hand of ISIS or other bad actors.”

-But critics inside and outside the Obama administration believe that the U.S. dropped the ball after it secured Russian cooperation in implementing the chemical weapons pact.
+But critics inside and outside the Obama administration believe that the United States dropped the ball after it secured Russian cooperation in implementing the chemical weapons pact.

-Syria’s chemical weapons “dropped several rungs on the Obama administration’s priority list” after the Organisation for the Prohibition of Chemical Weapons destroyed the bulk of Syria’s declared program,” said Gregory Koblentz, an expert on the Syrian chemical weapons program and currently director of the Biodefense Graduate Program at George Mason University.
+Syria’s chemical weapons “dropped several rungs on the Obama administration’s priority list” after the Organisation for the Prohibition of Chemical Weapons destroyed the bulk of Syria’s declared program,” said Gregory Koblentz, an expert on the Syrian chemical weapons program and director of the biodefense graduate program at George Mason University.

 “I think their reasoning was that if we could end the civil war then the chemical weapon attacks will stop,” he said.
 “So why take steps that focus on the symptoms at the risk of allowing the disease to continue or spread?”

 The deal did not, however, mark an end to Syria’s chemical weapons activities.
-On April,10, 2014 — months before the destruction of Syria’s declared program was complete — Damascus carried out the first of many attacks using chlorine-filled bombs in the town of Kafr Zita.
+On April 10, 2014 — months before the destruction of Syria’s declared program was complete — Damascus carried out the first of many attacks using chlorine-filled bombs in the town of Kafr Zita.

-In a midnight attack, a Syrian helicopter carried out the first of 17 chlorine attacks over a four-month period, sending scores of choking and vomiting victims to local hospital, and killing two people.
-Livestock, chickens and pigeons also died.
+In a midnight attack, a Syrian helicopter carried out the first of 17 chlorine attacks over a four-month period, killing two people and sending scores of choking and vomiting people to a hospital.
+Livestock, chickens, and pigeons also died.
 The leaves of exposed trees turned yellow.

 The initial response from Washington was measured.